CULTURAL

 SENSE OF PLACE

-All indicator scores were similar to 2019.
-Of the 6 indicator scores 3 were good and 3 were satisfactory.
+All indicator scores were similar to the previous assessment in 2019.
 The highest indicator score was appreciation of the harbour (0.84).
 The lowest indicator score was place attachment (0.61).

 INDIGENOUS CULTURAL HERITAGE

-The stakeholder engagement scores ranged from satisfactory to poor, highlighting the need for improved engagement activities with all key stakeholders relevant for site and zone management.
+The stakeholder engagement scores (0.40–0.60) varied and grades ranged from poor (D) to satisfactory (C), highlighting the need for improved engagement activities with all key stakeholders relevant for site and zone management.

 THE NARROWS